kirti114/Weather_Forcast_React/README.md

 # Weather Forcast React

-> It is your live weather forcast tracker. which gives accurate weather information for anytime and everywhere.It is your live weather forcast tracker, which gives accurate weather information for anytime and everywhere.
+> It is your live weather forcast tracker,which gives accurate weather information for anytime and everywhere.
+It is your live weather forcast tracker, which gives accurate weather information for anytime and everywhere.
 This will help the users to make an informed decision whether to plan a picnic on a specific date or plan your holidays in a specific city or country accordingly.

 Live on - https://serene-yalow-040fad.netlify.app

 ## Technologies
 * React
 * Java Script
-* Bootstrap
+* Material-UI

 ## Setup
 1. Clone the project